Cookies and analytics:

-Information collected may include your name, email or home address, mobile or landline phone number, and any other details regarding your personal situation that are relevant to us dealing with your enquiry.
+Personal information collected from you may include the following: your full name, your email address, your phone number, your home address; and any other details regarding your personal situation that are relevant to us dealing with your enquiry.

 2. How will we use the information we collect about you?

-We will use information collected about you to help you access the services you have asked for and, where possible, to work with you to resolve the issue that you have approached us about.
-We will also use this information to send you regular updates about the Memorial Commission and its work, and on important information regarding the long-term future of the Grenfell Tower site.
+We will also use any information collected about you, including personal information, to help you access the services you have asked for and, where possible, to work with you to resolve the issue that you have approached us about.

 We only ask for information that we need to enable us to fully answer your questions and provide you with the information that is relevant to your enquiry.